olivierfriard/boris_docs/tools.rst

 The video will be displayed at its native resolution (not shrinked) and centered on the clicked point.
 Another click on the video will restore the previous visualization.

+Th focused area can also be zoomed (only on the first player for now).

 This function is not yet available in frame-by-frame mode.